About Mt Aso -Active Volcano-

 Tour Customization / Transport / Sharing Photographs via Google Drive

 If you would really like to have a look at the crater in a different way, helicopter service is highly recommended.
 It costs some extra money to get this though, you can enjoy a luxurious moment like no other ordinary tourists do.
 But please note this service is only available from Friday – Monday, national holidays and the day after each of them.
 Check out the following footage what it is like when you get this service.

 Flight charge: 7,000 JPY per person (minimum 2 passengers)

 Flight Duration: Around 3 min

 Why don’t you have Aso’s specialty, “Aka Ushi” (Red Beef)?
-The beef comes from a breed of Japanese beef cattle called “The Japanese Brown”.
-Here in Kumamoto, they are called Aka Ushi or Red Beef, named after its colour of fat.
+The beef comes from a unique breed of Japanese beef cattle called “The Japanese Brown”.
+Here in Kumamoto, they are called Aka Ushi or Red Beef, named after its colour of meat.
 Generally speaking, Japanese beef (a.k.a.
 Wagyu) is well known for its marbled meat with various amount of intramuscular fat, but Aka Ushi contains less fat and good lean meat pastured on the vast fertile field with green grass growing thanks to the volcanic soil.
-You can cook the beef as you like on a hot plate made from lava of the volcano, available at the restaurant “New Kusasenri”.
+You can cook local beef as you like over charcoal in a local restaurant “Takamori Dengaku no sato” (高森田楽の里).